 We are not trying to replace Cycles, LuxRender, Mitsuba or any other "unbiased" renderer.
 These are excellent at what they do and we have no intention to compete with them.
 However, none of the aforementioned renderers can do ray traced deformation motion blur (as far as we know).
 For ray tracing with fully programmable shading, only Aqsis comes close, but at its core Aqsis is a classic REYES renderer and is definitely not physically-based.

 appleseed is still very much a work in progress and is not ready for prime time just yet.
 We have got many important features in place, such as fast and robust ray tracing, interactive rendering, unidirectional path tracing, mesh lights, camera motion blur, deformation motion blur, render layers, OpenEXR and Alembic file formats and 64-bit support on all major platforms, but there is still much to be done.
 We need to address the problem of fast, ray traced crack-free subpixel displacement.
 We need to support higher order surfaces such as subdivision surfaces.
-Last but not least, we need to integrate a shading language such as OSL or Pixar's RSL 2.0 to support fully programmable shading, and we must consider supporting other industry standards such as RenderMan's RIB file format.
+Last but not least, we need to finish the integration of Open Shading Language (we already have a working prototype), and we must consider supporting other industry standards such as RenderMan's RIB file format.